testit-tms/adapters-python/README.md

 Create `connection_config.ini` file in the root directory of the project:
 ```
 [testit]
+url = <url>
+privatetoken = <token>
+projectID = <id>
+configurationID = <id>
+testrunID = <optional id>
+testrun_name = <optional name>
+```

+And fill parameters with your configuration, where:
-url = https://{DOMAIN} - location of the Test IT instance
+`url` - location of the TMS instance
-privatetoken = it has the form {T2lKd2pLZGI4WHRhaVZUejNl}
+`privatetoken` - API secret key

 1. go to the https://{DOMAIN}/user-profile profile
 2. copy the API secret key

-projectID = it has the form {5236eb3f-7c05-46f9-a609-dc0278896464}
+`projectID` - id of project in TMS instance

 1. create a project
 2. open DevTools -> network
 3. go to the project https://{DOMAIN}/projects/20/tests
 4. GET-request project, Preview tab, copy id field

-configurationID = it has the form {15dbb164-c1aa-4cbf-830c-8c01ae14f4fb}
+`configurationID` - id of configuration in TMS instance

 1. create a project
 2. open DevTools -> network
 3. go to the project https://{DOMAIN}/projects/20/tests
 4. GET-request configurations, Preview tab, copy id field

+`testrunID` - id of the created test-run in TMS instance
-testrun_name = {NAME} - optional parameter for specifying the name of test-run in Test IT
+`testrun_name` - parameter for specifying the name of test-run in TMS instance

-```
+> testrunID and testrun_name are optional.
+If it's not provided than it create automatically.

 ### Tags